 Videogame critic says: "Star Wars Battlefront II is an online casino designed to lure kids into spending money.
 It's a trap." – Hawaii State Rep. Chris Lee, a Democrat, who criticizes "loot boxes" requiring payments

 Mom blogger says: "When I saw friends on social media talking about adopting a new four-gift strategy -- something you want, something you need, something to wear, something to read -- I decided to jump on the bandwagon." – Ashley Austrew at cafemom.com

 Front Page Talking Points is written by

-Alan Stamm for NIEonline.com, Copyright 2013
+Alan Stamm for NIEonline.com, Copyright 2017

 We welcome comments or suggestions for future topics: Click here to Comment